Curling at the 2022 Winter Olympics – Mixed doubles tournament

 The mixed doubles curling tournament of the 2022 Winter Olympics was held at the Beijing National Aquatics Center from 2 to 8 February 2022.
 Ten nations competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin (Norway, Italy, Great Britain, and Sweden) qualified for the medal round.
-This will be the second time mixed doubles is held at the Winter Olympics.
+This was the second time mixed doubles was held at the Winter Olympics.

 Qualification

 The top seven nations at the 2021 World Mixed Doubles Curling Championship qualified along with hosts China.
 The final two teams qualified through the 2021 Olympic Qualification Event.

 Teams

 Teams have one male and one female thrower, with one curler throwing rocks #1 and #5 and the other throwing rocks #2, #3 and #4.

 Round-robin standings

 Round-robin results

 All draw times are listed in China Standard Time (UTC+08:00).